 At STORD, we have a good set of unit and integration tests – for both our backend and front-end applications.
 These quick running tests run within our continuous integration tool (Circle CI).

-The next layer of tests we have are Component tests.
-Component tests allow us to test a service in isolation, and mock out any external calls at the network layer using WireMock.
-We are just getting our Component tests build into our continuous deployment pipelines now.
+The next layer of tests we have are Controller tests.
+Controller tests allow us to test a service in isolation, and mock out any external calls.
+The mocking can be done with Elixir, and so we can run these controller tests in a similar way that we do Integration tests.

 After that, we need have end-to-end tests, which can cross the boundaries of many services.
 These end-to-end tests can be driven through API calls or through the UI.
-We still have work to do in order to get our end-to-end tests running and automatically incorporated into our deployment pipelines.
+We use Cypress for creating and running our end-to-end tests.

 Since STORD uses Docker containers and Kubernetes (GKE on Google Cloud Platform), we also have probe tests ...startup probes to test the configuration is correct, and readiness and liveliness probes to ensure the container is ready to serve and remains ready to serve within its cluster.